-Madison Junior High School students are expected to use genuine, sincere and fair means for the accomplishments of the tests, tasks, or projects from which evaluations of progress shall be determined.
+Kennedy Junior High School students are expected to use genuine, sincere and fair means for the accomplishments of the tests, tasks, or projects from which evaluations of progress shall be determined.

 In order to maintain an atmosphere which actively fosters academic honesty, the following procedures will be implemented.
-It is understood that the maintenance of such an atmosphere requires the active support of parents, students, and staff.
-Most importantly it is the responsibility of each individual to promote academic honesty.
+It is understood that the maintenance of such atmosphere requires the active support of parents, students, and staff and that it is therefore, the responsibility of each individual to promote academic honesty.

-Plagiarism: Madison Junior High uses the same criteria for plagiarism as the high schools.
+Plagiarism: Kennedy Junior High uses the same criteria for plagiarism as the high schools.
 "Plagiarism is the act of using another person's ideas or expressions in your writing without acknowledging the source.
 In other words, to plagiarize is to give the impression that you have written or thought something that you have in fact borrowed from someone else...
 Plagiarism is essentially theft - the stealing of someone else's intellectual property."
-[A+ Style Manual, pg.
-2]
+(A+ Style Manual, pg.
+2).

+Other Examples of academic dishonesty:
-- Other Examples of academic dishonesty: - Giving test questions or answers to a member of a later class or receiving test questions or answers from a member of an earlier class.
-Copying from another student's test or knowingly permitting another student to copy during a test.
-Using materials which are not permitted.

-- Copying or having someone other than the student prepare the student's homework, paper, project, laboratory report, or take-home tests for which credit is given.
-Permitting another student to copy or write another student's homework, project, report, or paper, etc. Any other action intended to obtain credit for work not one's own.
+- Giving test questions or answers to a member of a later class or receiving test questions or answers from a member of an earlier class. - Copying from another student's test or knowingly permitting another student to copy during a test. - Using materials which are not permitted. - Copying or having someone other than the student prepare the student's homework, paper, project, laboratory report, or take-home tests for which credit is given. - Permitting another student to copy or write another student's homework, project, report, or paper, etc. - Any other action intended to obtain credit for work not one's own. - Texting another student the answer to a problem.

-Students who violate the expectations regarding Academic Integrity will receive class level consequences on the first offense.
+Students who violate the expectations regarding Academic Dishonesty will receive classroom level consequences on the first offense.
 In addition, contact will be made with parents/guardians to communicate concerns and an office referral will be submitted for documentation.
-Future incidents of academic dishonesty will result in progressive discipline.
+Future incidents of academic dishonesty may result in progressive discipline.